-For some time now, I have been a blogger without a blog.
-Or, rather, a blogger who deliberately chose to ignore her blog.
+For some time now I have been a blogger without a blog.
+Or rather, a blogger who has deliberately chosen to ignore her blog.
 Life was big and busy, you see.
 Life was moving from London all the way to sunny Italy, and navigating every little thing that makes up a life in yet another foreign language.
-Life was finally getting the dog I’d been dreaming of since I discovered dogs exist on this beautiful Earth (made beautiful by, well, dogs, and a few other things).
-Life was daring to go freelance and start my own creative copywriting studio.
+Life was finally getting the dog I’d been dreaming of ever since I discovered there were dogs on this beautiful earth (made beautiful by, well, dogs, and a few other things).
+Life was daring to go freelance and starting my own creative copywriting studio.
 Life was love, the sweet kind I never thought I’d find, because who could see me and love me at the same time long enough to make me believe this is it?
 This is it, though.
-It’s the life and the love I’ve always dreamed of, and I am so damn grateful for the way things turned out.
+It’s the life and the love I have always dreamed of, and I am so damn grateful for the way things turned out.

-In 2022, after one year of Italy, I finally opened this blog and marvelled.
-Before, life kept getting in the way.
+In 2022, after a year in Italy, I finally opened this blog and marvelled.
+Before that, life kept getting in the way.
 The move was big, and the language was tricky.
-The people were kind, but I was quiet.
+People were friendly, but I was quiet.
 I didn’t know how to be myself in Italian yet.
-(Luckily, my first language is Romanian, so learning came easy.)
-I was many new things I didn’t know how to be yet: in love, freelance, a dog mom, lonely.
-My first attempt at making a friend failed, and it took me a few months to look for another.
-It took me a few more months to start feeling at ease around people here.
-And it took me about a year to feel at home in every sense.
-At some point, my new life no longer felt new.
+(Luckily, my first language is Romanian, so learning was easy).
+I was many new things that I didn’t yet know how to be: in love, freelance, a dog mom, lonely.
+My first attempt at finding a friend failed, and it took me a few months to find another one.
+It took a few more months for me to feel comfortable among the people here.
+And it took about a year before I felt at home in every way.
+At some point, my new life didn’t feel new anymore.
 It felt easy and familiar.
-It felt mine and ours.
+It felt like mine and ours.
 It felt like home.
-And then, I came back to see if here would still feel like home, too.
+And then I came back to see if I’d still feel at home here, too.

-The answer is, as you would expect, it’s complicated.
-I’ve outgrown this space in so many ways, and yet it still holds so many pieces of me.
-Reading through it I see 21-year-old me, 24-year-old me, 27-year-old me.
-(And, hey, did you know I’ll be 30 this year?)
-I’ve lived almost half of my life so far coming back here, over and over again, to pour my heart out.
-To publish fictional, ambiguous short stories, and save drafts full of words I’d never share.
-So, yes, this is home, but it’s a home that needs a little loving.
+The answer, as you’d expect, is it’s complicated.
+I’ve outgrown this space in many ways, and yet it still holds so many parts of me.
+Reading through it, I see my 21-year-old self, my 24-year-old self, my 27-year-old self (and, hey, did you know I’m turning 30 this year?)
+I’ve spent almost half of my life so far returning here over and over again to pour my heart out.
+To post fictional, ambiguous short stories and save drafts full of words I’d never share.
+So, yes, this is my home, but it’s a home that needs a little love.
 But I’m optimistic.
-I don’t think it’ll be all that hard.
-I mean, it took publishing one short story to know this is still one of my favorite feelings in the world.
-Writing, pressing Publish, hoping someone would read it and love it half as much as me.
+I don’t think it’s going to be that hard.
+I mean, it only took publishing a short story to know that this is still one of my favorite feelings in the world.
+Writing, hitting publish, and hoping someone reads it and loves it half as much as I do.

-So here’s what’s going to happen: I’m going to come back here once a week and write whatever crosses my mind.
-I’m a copywriter now and, sure, it’s my job to write clear, concise copy that makes sense to people.
+So here’s what’s going to happen: I’m going to come back here more often and write whatever comes to mind.
+I’m a copywriter now, and of course my job is to write clear, concise copy that makes sense to people.
 But listen – this is my blog.
-And I’ve always liked things without much structure, but with a hell of a lot of soul, so that’s exactly what I’m going to do next.
-As for you, reader?
+And I’ve always liked things without a lot of structure, but with a hell of a lot of soul, so that’s exactly what I’m going to do next.
+What about you, reader?
 Maybe you’ve been here since I wrote There Is Another World, but It Is in This One and I got so much love it filled me up for years to come.
-Or maybe you’ve been here since I self-published Mindscapes after one long month of sitting at home in lockdown, searching for a creative project to focus on.
+Or maybe you’ve been here since I self-published Mindscapes after sitting at home for a long month looking for a creative project to focus on.
 Or maybe you just got here.
 (And maybe you’ll stay.
 Will you?)

-It doesn’t matter how long you’ve been around, or how long you’ll stay.
-My only hope is that you get something out of reading me the same way I get something out of writing for you (and for myself, and for a world of possibility I still believe in).
-I hope I make you smile, think, and nod to yourself a little.
-And I hope I make you feel less alone, which I think is the greatest thing good writing can do.
-Now, pull yourself a chair, I’ll pour you a cup of coffee—and let us begin again…
+It doesn’t matter how long you’ve been here or how long you’ll stay.
+My only hope is that you get something out of reading me, just as I get something out of writing for you (and for myself, and for a world of possibilities I still believe in).
+I hope I make you smile, think, and nod a little.
+And I hope I make you feel less alone, which I think is the best thing good writing can do.
+So, pull up a chair, I’ll pour you a cup of coffee—and let us begin again…